This section is designed to answer some common, overarching questions about Vermont taxes, such as:

 The Vermont Department of Taxes collects a number of different tax types, such as personal income, corporate and business income, sales and use, meals and rooms, and property tax, to name just a few of the major taxes.
 Much of the total tax collected by the Department is deposited into the state’s General Fund, but some taxes are directed to the Education Fund, Transportation Fund, and special funds that have been established to support specific projects or to provide assistance to Vermonters.

-Here are few examples of how your tax dollars are allocated:
+Here are few examples of how your tax dollars are distributed:

-- Personal Income Tax goes to General Fund
+- Personal Income Tax goes to the General Fund

-- Corporate Income Tax goes to General Fund
+- Corporate Income Tax goes to the General Fund

-- Sales and Use Tax goes to General Fund, Education Fund
+- Sales and Use Tax goes to the Education Fund

-- Local Option Tax goes to General Fund
+- Local Option Tax goes to the General Fund

-- Education Property Tax goes to Education Fund
+- Education Property Tax goes to the Education Fund

-- Aviation Jet Fuel Tax goes to Transportation Fund
+- Aviation Jet Fuel Tax goes to the Transportation Fund

-- Fuel Tax goes to Home Weatherization Fund, Petroleum Clean Up Fund
+- Fuel Tax goes to the Home Weatherization Fund and Petroleum Clean Up Fund

-- Health Care Claims Tax goes to Health Care Resource Fund
+- Health Care Claims Tax goes to the Health Care Resource Fund

 - Tobacco, E-cigarette, and Cigarette (Stamp Tax) Taxes goes to the General fund, Education Fund, and Health Care Resource Fund

-- Property Transfer Tax goes to General Fund, Municipal and Regional Planning Fund, Housing and Conservation Trust Fund, Current Use Administration Fund
+- Property Transfer Tax goes to the General Fund (33%), Municipal and Regional Planning Fund (17%), Housing and Conservation Trust Fund (50%), Current Use Administration Fund (1%)

-- Property Transfer Tax Surcharge goes to Clean Water Fund
+- Property Transfer Tax Surcharge goes to the Clean Water Fund

-- Hazardous Waste Tax goes to Environmental Contingency Fund
+- Hazardous Waste Tax goes to the Environmental Contingency Fund

 Where Your Tax Dollars Go

-Personal income, sales and use, and meals and rooms taxes make up the bulk of tax revenue deposited into the General Fund, according to the State of Vermont Comprehensive Annual Financial Report for the Fiscal Year (CAFR) issued by the Vermont Department of Finance and Management*.
+Personal income, corporate and business taxes, and meals and rooms taxes make up the bulk of tax revenue deposited into the General Fund, according to the State of Vermont Comprehensive Annual Financial Report for the Fiscal Year (CAFR) issued by the Vermont Department of Finance and Management.
 Revenues that are not required by law to be deposited into a specified fund or to be directed to a specific purpose are deposited into the General Fund.

-Much of the General Fund, the report says, is disbursed to the following major governmental functional categories: General Government, Protection to Persons and Property, Human Services, Labor, General Education, Natural Resources, and Commerce and Community Development.
+Much of the General Fund, the report says, is paid out to the following major governmental functional categories: General Government, Protection to Persons and Property, Human Services, Labor, General Education, Natural Resources, and Commerce and Community Development.
 The majority of the General Fund’s remaining resources are transferred to other funds and used for other purposes.
 For more detailed information, see the complete CAFR report.